benjaminnow/swimapp/readme.md

 * set attendance for the day - the total attendance a swimmer could get if they showed up to the whole practice
 * archival tool - exports data from mysql database into google sheets of coach
 * attendance graph for each swimmer
-* motivation quote adder for coach
+* motivational quote adder for coach

 ## Getting Started